-What does the teacher do during this time?
+What does the teacher do during writer’s workshop?

 One thing to keep in mind with student work is that not every piece needs to be published with a pretty cover and ribbon.
 In fact, you might just keep a writing binder of the pieces and let the students choose if they want to polish one to this level.
 Others can be kept as a portfolio of work for progress monitoring.

 When you begin sharing times, you may find a few students feeling a bit overwhelmed.
 For these, one suggestion is to start sharing time in a small group.
-Kids are used to being pulled for small groups already, so having a writing group for feedback might be just what the doctor ordered.
+Kids expect to meet for small groups already, so having a writing group for feedback might be just what the doctor ordered.

 Why Writer’s Workshop?

 By this point, you have a great picture of a workshop model, but why should you choose to use it?
 What are the pros and cons?
 Well, here are a few of the major benefits: